AnakamaTH/ultimate-retro-sonic-collection/README.md

 - Sonic 4 Epsiode 1 (Need to have on Steam)
 - Sonic 4 Epsiode 2 (Need to have on Steam)

+# Features
+- Install all requied redist if installed for the first time
+- Categorized UI
+- Understandable code
+- 500+ letters

 ## ALSO THIS IS NOT A PIRACY PROJECT (anymore), YOU WILL BE ASKED TO PUT REQUIED FILES